njarecki/templateforge/SHARED_TASK_NOTES.md

 - Require accounts to export
 - Generated dynamically (not static files)

+**Evidence from this iteration**: After exhaustive GitHub searching, most repos with 5+ stars have been tapped.
+The remaining repos have:
+- 0-3 stars and often 1-2 templates each
+- TSX/JSX files that need compilation (react-email, jsx-email)
+- Component libraries, not full templates

 Consider:
 - Adjusting target based on available quality sources
 - Focusing on quality over quantity
 - Documenting the practical ceiling for open-source templates
+- **Web scraping galleries** - May be the only way to get more bulk templates

+## GitHub API Rate Limiting
+Note: GitHub API has rate limits (60 requests/hour unauthenticated).
+If hitting limits, use git clone directly or wait an hour.